 The members of the Executive Committee

 The Executive Committee of the Belgian Data Protection Authority (BE DPA) consists of five members, each of which run one of the five BE DPA services.
-Pending the appointment of two currently vacant mandates, the executive committee is composed of the Director of the Knowledge Centre (and Chairwoman of the BE DPA), the Inspector General, and the Chairman of the Litigation Chamber.
+Pending the appointment of two currently vacant mandates, the executive committee is composed of the Director of the Authorization and Opinion Service (and Chairwoman of the BE DPA), the Inspector General, and the Chairman of the Litigation Chamber.

 The directors are appointed for a six-year term.

-The Director of the General Secretariat and the Director of the Knowledge Centre take turns presiding over the BE DPA.
+The Director of the General Secretariat and the Director of the Authorization and Opinion Service take turns presiding over the BE DPA.
 The former during the first three years, the latter during the next three years.

 Koen Gorissen is Director of the General Secretariat of the Belgian Data Protection Authority and a member of the Executive Committee.